-Over the past several years, trade and economic cooperation between Ukraine and the Kingdom of Sweden has been characterized by a steady upward trend, while the slowdown in business activities resulting from the COVID-19 pandemic restrictions has negatively affected the positive dynamics of bilateral trade.
+Over the past several years, trade and economic cooperation between Ukraine and the Kingdom of Sweden has been characterized by a steady upward trend.
+Due to COVID-19 pandemics, economic cooperation and trade between Ukraine and Sweden have temporary encountered some challenges in 2020.

-The volume of imports of goods and services from Sweden decreased by 10.5% and amounted to 481.1 million U.S. dollars.
-Ukraine mostly imported nuclear reactor components, cars and mechanisms, paper and cardboard, transport equipment, chemicals, pharmaceuticals, electrical machines as well as vegetable and animal oils and fats.
+Ukraine mostly imported nuclear reactor components, cars and mechanisms, paper and cardboard, transport equipment, pharmaceuticals, textile clothing as well as vegetable and animal oils and fats.

 Sweden is among Ukraine’s largest EU investors.
-As of October 2020, the volume of Swedish investments in Ukrainian economy amounted to 536.3 million U.S. dollars.
+As of beginning 2021, the volume of Swedish investments in Ukrainian economy amounted to 543.3 million U.S. dollars.

 The Ukrainian-Swedish economic ties are robust but huge scope remains for greater bilateral trade and investment.
-Approximately 100 Swedish companies are present in Ukraine and many others are exploring the possibilities for further tie-ups.
+Approximately 89 Swedish companies are present in Ukraine and many others are exploring the possibilities for further business relations.
 Potential areas of cooperation include telecommunications, energy efficiency and environmental protection, nuclear safety, waste management, agriculture and the sphere of finance, tourism etc.